GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Textarea.md

 ## Do not disable copy and paste

 Users will often need to copy and paste information into a textarea, so do not stop them from doing this.

-## Limiting the number of characters

-If there’s a good reason to limit the number of characters users can enter, you can use the [character count](./components/CharacterCount) component.

 ## Error messages